 - Wheel drive: Front-wheel drive vehicles handle ice and snow better than rear-wheel drive vehicles, because the engine weight is sitting over the front wheels, giving them more grip.
 It is important to know which one your car is.
 Rear-wheel drive cars can skid and slide more easily.
 To alleviate this, you can carry some weight in your boot, as it will put additional weight on the back tyres, giving them better grip on the road.

-If your car skids:
+If your car skids when driving in snow

 As the cold, winter weather continues across the country, the topic of icy roads is always on our minds.
 The topic of how best to correct a skid is one in which people often give or seek advice on.